Graduate studies; requires an undergraduate university degree.

 Admission to the Master's Programme in Computer and Information Science is not restricted.
 You can begin the study programme in the winter and summer semesters.

-An application is possible during the following period: 3.4. - 15.5. / 15.6. (no visa) (winter semester) and 27.11. - 15.1. (summer semester).
+An application is possible during the following period: 25.3. - 15.5. / 15.7. (no visa) (winter semester) and 4.12. - 15.12./15.1. (no visa) (summer semester).
 There may be other deadlines if you are applying for admission to a higher semester (for instance, if you are changing subjects or universities).
 For more information please consult the university website.

 - application form

-- officially certified copy of your bachelor's degree certificate with an official translation into German or English, if applicable
+- officially certified copy of your bachelor's degree certificate with an official translation into German or English.

-- officially certified copy of your transcript of records for each year/semester of study, showing subjects taken, ECTS credits and grades obtained, with an official translation into German or English, if applicable
+- officially certified copy of your transcript of records showing subjects taken, credits and grades obtained, with an official translation into German or English.

-- applicants from Mongolia: APS certificate (original) issued by the German Embassy in Ulan Bator
+- applicants from China, Mongolia, Vietnam: APS certificate (original) issued by the German Embassy in Beijing / Ulan Bator / Hanoi.